-Life Cycle Analysis (LCA) and Ecodesign
+Life Cycle Analysis (LCA), Ecodesign and EP&L

 Customers increasingly request information on the environmental (or C02) footprint of the products and services they buy.
 The environmental footprint, calculated with Life Cycle Analysis (LCA), is internationally accepted as the ‘scientific’ standard to measure the environmental performance of products, from cradle-to-grave.